God Bless America: History

-In 1938, with the rise of Adolf Hitler, Berlin, who was Jewish and had arrived in the U.S. from Russia at the age of five, felt it was time to revive it as a "peace song", and it was introduced on an Armistice Day broadcast in 1938, sung by Kate Smith on her radio show.
-This song has become the performer's calling card.
-Berlin had made some minor changes; by this time, "to the right" might have been considered a call to the political right, so he substituted "through the night" instead.
-He also provided an introduction that is now rarely heard but which Smith always used: "While the storm clouds gather far across the sea / Let us swear allegiance to a land that's free / Let us all be grateful for a land so fair, / As we raise our voices in a solemn prayer."
-(In her first broadcast of the song, Kate Smith sang "that we're far from there" rather than "for a land so fair".)
-This was changed when Berlin published the sheet music in March 1939.
+In 1938, with the rise of Adolf Hitler, Berlin, who was Jewish and had arrived in the United States from Russia at the age of five, decided to revive the song as a "peace song".
+It was introduced on an Armistice Day broadcast in 1938, sung by Kate Smith on her radio program.
+The song became closely associated with Smith.
+Berlin made several changes to the lyrics; "to the right" was replaced with "through the night," and he added an introductory verse that Smith used in her performances: "While the storm clouds gather far across the sea / Let us swear allegiance to a land that's free / Let us all be grateful for a land so fair, / As we raise our voices in a solemn prayer."
+In her first broadcast, Smith sang "that we're far from there" instead of "for a land so fair".
+The published sheet music of March 1939 reflected the revised wording.

-Woody Guthrie criticized the song, and in 1940 he wrote "This Land Is Your Land," originally titled "God Blessed America For Me," as a response.
-Anti-Semitic groups such as the Ku Klux Klan also protested against the song due to its authorship by a Jewish immigrant.
+Woody Guthrie criticized the song, and in 1940 he wrote "This Land Is Your Land", originally titled "God Blessed America For Me," as a response.
+Antisemitic groups such as the Ku Klux Klan also protested the song because it was written by a Jewish immigrant.